 - There was a time before anti-venom was developed in 1967, that a person may not have stood the chance of surviving a coral snake bite.
-Since that time, if anti-venom is given as soon as possible, a person can make a recovery.
+Since that time, if anti-venom is administered promptly, you will likely survive.

-- All snake bites will require attention, even if the snake is non-venomous.
+- All snake bites require attention, even if the snake is non-venomous.
 This is to prevent infection.
 There will probably be blood at the puncture site.
 This means that the skin has been broken and possible envenomation has occurred.
-This mild sign is precisely what leads a person to think that no damage has been done and there is no need to seek medical attention.

-- A person who has been bitten by a Coral snake can face a long stint in hospital on ventilator support.
+- A person bitten by a Coral snake can face a long stint in hospital on ventilator support.
 They can face pneumonia and organ failure.
 Long term rehabilitation may also be necessary for neuromuscular damage.
 There are cases where anti-venom was delayed and where symptoms progressed to paralysis.

 - Coral snake anti-venom is an equine-derived IgG.
 The anti-venom prevents progression of symptoms and doesn’t reverse any neurologic signs that have already occurred.

-If you suspect that you’ve been bitten by a Coral Snake, don’t wait around, call the emergency number 911 or get hold of some other kind of emergency services immediately.
+If you suspect that you’ve been bitten by a Coral Snake, don’t wait around, call emergency services immediately.